Yields tumble ahead of Federal Reserve policy meeting

 Under yield curve control, the Fed can limit yield increases by buying as many bonds as necessary to keep yields from rising over a certain target.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=TWEB that is seen as an indicator of economic expectations was at 59.60 basis points, about 5 basis points lower than at Monday's close.
-The yield curve spread on Friday hit its widest since late March when the stock market was bottoming at more than 72 basis points.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=TWEB that is seen as an indicator of economic expectations was at 62.30 basis points, about 2 basis points lower than at Monday's close.
+The yield curve spread on Friday hit its widest since late March at more than 72 basis points when the stock market was bottoming.

 Price